Dooez/thoren-build/index.md

 This is a small build log of my keyboard.

 In early 2024 I've build my first split keyboard (slightly modified corne) and loved it.
-I used boba u4 switches, end while they feel nice and barely make a sound, they felt somewhat heavy.
+I used boba u4 switches, end while they feel nice and barely make a sound, but they feel somewhat heavy.
 The first keyboard used a silicone bottom, and i really like the grippiness.
 I wanted to try a smaller spaced low-profile keyboard, so I designed and ordered some PCBs.
+The PCB is reversible with 18x17 spacing.
 The layout is still very similar to corne, but the pinkie columns have a more significant stager and I have an additional thumb key.